 Dominic Miller is known as Sting’s long time guitarist, he also has a great solo career as well as being featured on a whole host of great albums.
-I’ve talked about him before with some simple guitar practice ideas.
 He’s a great player with some interesting guitar gear.
 Let’s jump in!

 It would be quite easy to say Dominic plays a real ’62 Fender Strat and that’d be about it.
 Of course, he does play a vintage stratocaster, but he is known as playing a range of guitars.
 And once said changing guitar is like starting again.

 For example he play a Telecaster on sting 60th birthday concert and from recent photos on his facebook, is still playing one.